dji-sdk/Mobile-SDK-Tutorial/en/Android/PlaybackAlbumDemo/Playback_Demo_Android_en.md

     }
 ~~~

 This method classifies the UI status into four parts (capture, record, playback and multipleplayback).
-When camera mode changes, this routine will adjust the visibility of the UI components.
+When camera mode changes, this routine will adjust the visibility of the individual UI components.

 Besides adjusting the UI, we should also send a request from our app to the drone to change the camera mode.
 Remember the method `setCameraMode(CameraMode mode)` in Section 1?
 Now we put it to use: